Amphetamine Screen (Blood)

 Amphetamine can be dangerous to your health if you take too much.
 If you have been

-prescribed this drug, your doctor may use this test to make sure you are getting the
+prescribed this drug, your healthcare provider may use this test to make sure you

-If you come to the ER with signs of a drug overdose, the ER doctor may also order
+If you come to the ER with signs of a drug overdose, the staff may also order a blood

-a blood or urine screen for methamphetamine, which metabolizes to amphetamine.
+or urine screen for methamphetamine, which changes to amphetamine in the body.
 Signs

 of an overdose include: